 Cool Cat Café – Seriously – the best burgers in Lahaina.
 This is where the locals all go and not as many tourists (as they all go to Cheeseburger in Paradise for overprices and just ok burgers).
 Cool Cat is across the street from Giant Bayan Tree, upstairs in the wooden mall area.
 Best to get a seat right on the railings so you can people watch down below.
 Get coupon for free rootbeer floats from timeshare booths.

-Da Kitchen – This is close to the airport and recommended by a couple friends and also on Diners, Dives and Drive in.
+Da Kitchen – CLOSED IN 2021 DUE TO COVID.
+LOOK FOR THEM TO REOPEN AS GREAT PLACE.
+This is close to the airport and recommended by a couple friends and also on Diners, Dives and Drive in.
 More of traditional and home style Hawaiian food and really good.
 Worth sharing a few plates.
 Perfect to eat right after landing as close to airport and fast service.
 Been twice and tasty. www.dakitchen.com / 425 Koloa St Ste 104, Kahului, HI 96732 / (808) 871-7782

-- Dollie’s Pizza – This is just north in Kahana (and actually across from my timeshare).
+- Dollie’s Pizza – This is just north in Kahana (across from Sands of Kahana timeshare).
 We have asked many locals where they go and they all say this place.
 There is actually great pizza and great early (3-6) and late night (9-midnight) happy hour.
 Sometimes live music.
 4310 Lower Honoapiilani Road / 808-669-0266 / www.dolliespizzakahana.com

 - Miso Phat (sushi).
 Really fresh sushi with most caught by local fisherman so menu varies nightly.
 This is a BYOB restaurant…so bring your own wine/beer.
 There is a liquor store two shops down to the left if you forget but better to bring what you really want.
 They don’t take reservations, so come and expect a wait as small place but worth it.
 They will bring you glasses so you can start to drink the alcohol you bring with you.
 This location is across street from my timeshare in Kahana (and in same strip mall as Dollie’s above).
 There is another one in Kehei. www.misophat.com (808-669-9010 4310 Lower Honoapiilani)